tornado80/jpamb/README.md

 ## Evaluating

-To get started evaluating your tool you can run the `bin/evaluate.py` script, it requires the `click` and `loguru` libraries and python 3.
+To get started evaluating your tool you can run the `bin/evaluate.py` script, it requires the `click` and `loguru` libraries and python 3.10 or above.
 You can install these dependencies using pip in your favorite [environment](https://www.pythonguis.com/tutorials/python-virtual-environments/).

 ```shell